2012 World Series: Ratings

 According to Nielsen Media Research, the four-game series on Fox averaged a record-low 7.6 rating and 12 share.
 The previous low was an 8.4 rating for both the 2008 and the 2010 World Series, which each went five games.
 The 6.1 rating in Game 3 matched the lowest rating for any World Series game with Game 3 in 2008; that year, a rain delay moved the start of the game to after 10 p.m. on the East Coast with the game not ending until 1:47 a.m.
 Hurricane Sandy contributed to the low number of viewers as most residents on the East Coast were preparing for the storm's arrival during the series.

 Radio

 ESPN Radio broadcast the World Series nationally, with Dan Shulman and Orel Hershiser working their second consecutive World Series together.
 ESPN Deportes Radio aired the Series for Spanish language listeners, with Ernesto Jerez and Guillermo Celis announcing.

 Locally, the two teams' flagship stations broadcast the series with their respective announcing crews.
 The Giants' English-language broadcasts aired on KNBR (with Dave Flemming, Jon Miller, Mike Krukow, and Duane Kuiper announcing) with their Spanish-language broadcasts on KIQI (with Erwin Higueros and Tito Fuentes), while WXYT-FM and AM carried the Tigers' English-language broadcasts (with Dan Dickerson and Jim Price).
 Due to contractual obligations, the non-flagship stations on the teams' radio networks carried the ESPN Radio broadcasts of the games, although the local broadcasts were also available on XM Satellite Radio and to Gameday Audio subscribers at MLB.com.

+International distribution

+Beyond the United States telecast on Fox, the series aired widely overseas via MLB International, which produced a separate world feed with Gary Thorne and Rick Sutcliffe on commentary.
+American and Canadian service members also received coverage through the American Forces Network and Canadian Forces Radio and Television, while Fox Deportes provided a Spanish-language telecast in the U.S. A cable-carriage dispute in the New York tri‑state region briefly affected access for some viewers: Tribune’s dispute with Cablevision blacked out Fox affiliate WTIC‑TV for part of the series before an agreement was reached on October 26, the day before Game 3.